kaspas/RT-Embedded-Systems/README.md

 # RT-Embedded-Systems

-project for university course Real Time Embedded Systems
+projects for university course Real Time Embedded Systems

 Working on ZSUN with openWRT OS